 Here are a few tips to keep you healthy on your journey.

-The very nature of South Africa's outdoor adventures, particularly the more rural areas of the country, create a much higher risk of exposure to a variety of illnesses and diseases.
+The very nature of South Africa's outdoor adventures, particularly the more rural areas of the country, create a high risk of exposure to a variety of illnesses and diseases.
 If you're planning a stay in South Africa – regardless of where you are – there are several inoculations and vaccines that are recommended prior to departure.

-Travelers should be covered for the following conditions, according to the World Health Organisation:
+Travelers should be covered for the following conditions, according to the Centers for Disease Control and Prevention:

 South Africa has its share of infectious disease, though most are confined to certain areas of the country.
 Still, with many tourists heading there with the purpose of experiencing nature and the great outdoors, it's important to know what the risks are and how to avoid them.
 The country's more rural areas tend to be hotbeds for certain illnesses, especially farms and game reserves.

 Malaria and other insect-borne diseases are also prevalent in some areas of South Africa.
 The north and east areas, which are relatively remote, present a much greater risk than the more populated locations.

-If you're planning a visit to Kruger National Park you should plan accordingly, as there have been several incidents of infection there.
+If you're planning a visit to Kruger National Park, you should plan accordingly, as there have been several incidents of infection there.

-Other areas such as Limpopo, KwaZulu Natal, and parts of the Mpumalanga may also experience insect-borne illness outbreaks, depending on the time of year.
+Other areas such as Limpopo, Kwazulu-Natal, and parts of the Mpumalanga may also experience insect-borne illness outbreaks, depending on the time of year.
 The use of quality insect repellent and clothing that covers exposed skin is recommended to avoid being bitten.